sjy-1995/STAN-OSFGR-code/README.md

 # STAN-OSFGR-code
-This is the code for our paper: "Spatial-Temporal Attention Network for Open-Set Fine-Grained Image Recognition", which is under review of a journal.
-The authors of this paper are Jiayin Sun, Hong Wang, and Qiulei Dong.
-The code is based on `https://github.com/sgvaze/osr_closed_set_all_you_need` [1]
+This is the code for our paper: "Hierarchical Attention Network for Open-Set Fine-Grained Image Recognition"[1], which has been accepted by T-CSVT.
+The code is based on `https://github.com/sgvaze/osr_closed_set_all_you_need` [2]

 ## Environments
 The code is configured by PyTorch 1.7.1, torchvision 0.8.2, Python 3.7.7.